kumarraja2k05/Smart-Meter-Pricing-System/README.md

-# Welcome to PowerDale
+# Welcome to Delhi

-PowerDale is a small town with around 100 residents.
+Delhi is a small town with around 100 residents.
 Most houses have a smart meter installed that can save and send information about how much power a house is drawing/using.

-There are three major providers of energy in town that charge different amounts for the power they supply.

-- _Dr Evil's Dark Energy_
-- _The Green Eco_
-- _Power for Everyone_

-# Introducing JOI Energy
+# Introducing Smart Energy

-JOI Energy is a new start-up in the energy industry.
+Smart Energy is a new start-up in the energy industry.
 Rather than selling energy they want to differentiate themselves from the market by recording their customers' energy usage from their smart meters and recommending the best supplier to meet their needs.